-As part of our governance arrangements and accreditation responsibilities, the AOAC Board has established several committees, supported by a Secretariat.
-These committees help us fulfil our strategic goals and meet our legal obligations.
+As part of our governance arrangements and accreditation responsibilities, the AOAC Board has established several committees, supported by an Executive Officer and Secretariat.
+These committees help us fulfil our strategic goals, meet our legal obligations and provide advice the AOAC Board.
 The Board appoints a Chair and develops Terms of Reference for each committee.
 Each committee makes recommendations to the Board.
 The Board and committees are governed under AOAC's Constitution and Board Charter.